-Contacts for the Students' Union Representative for the Faculty of Arts: arts1@su.ucalgary.ca, arts1@su.ucalgary.ca, arts4@su.ucalgary.ca.
+Contacts for the Students' Union Representative for the Faculty of Arts: arts1@su.ucalgary.ca, arts4@su.ucalgary.ca, arts1@su.ucalgary.ca, arts4@su.ucalgary.ca.

 INTERNET AND ELECTRONIC COMMUNICATION DEVICES

 Devices such as laptops and tablets are allowed provided that they are used exclusively for instructional purposes and do not cause disruption to the instructor and to fellow students.
 Cellular telephones, blackberries and other mobile communication tools are not permitted and must be switched off.